June 2021 Retrospective & Income Report

 Kept revising #30DaysInPublic curriculum

-May cohort was my first paid cohort, hence the feedback I gathered was more reflective from a paying customer's point of view.
+The May cohort was my first paid cohort, hence the feedback I gathered was more reflective from a paying customer's point of view.

 Started to build a Notion template

-I've been working with builders on Building in Public for a while, and I've compiled a library of writing prompts and audience building tactics.
+I've been working with builders on Building in Public for a while, and I've compiled a library of writing prompts and audience-building tactics.

 Because my two products (a cohort-based course and a community) both require a huge commitment, it is only attractive to a certain type of people who have the time and interest.